TheOdinProject/curriculum/foundations/html_css/html-foundations/working-with-text.md

 Most content on the web is text-based, so you will find yourself needing to work with HTML text elements quite a bit.

-In this lesson, we will learn about the text-based elements you are likely to use the most.
+In this lesson, we will learn about the text-based elements you are most likely to use.

 ### Lesson overview